ekwan/PyPlate/API.md

 ### Substance

 #### Definition:
 - An abstract chemical or biological entity (e.g., reagent, enzyme, solvent, etc.).
 Immutable.
-Solids and enzymes are assumed to require zero volume.
+Solids and enzymes are assumed to have a density of 1.0.

 #### Constructors/Factory Methods